daronphang/programming-resources/clean-code/testing/test-doubles.md

 A fake is a lightweight implementation of an API that behaves similar to the real implementation but usually takes some shortcut as it isn't suitable for production i.e. an in-memory database.

-Using fake is often the ideal technique whe nyou need to use a test double, but a fake might not exist for an object you need to use in a test, and writing one can be challenging as you need to ensure that it has similar behavior to the real implementation.
+Using fake is often the ideal technique when you need to use a test double, but a fake might not exist for an object you need to use in a test, and writing one can be challenging as you need to ensure that it has similar behavior to the real implementation.

 ### Stubbing